alvaroandresgarayromero/designpatternsheeet/sandbox/aws/README.rst

 each AWS project sub-directory will have their own terraform, and app folder.

-1. To begin, the AWS credentials need to be configure inside the docker container There are two methods currently supported.
+1. To begin, the AWS credentials need to be configure inside the docker container Using environment variables to override any credentials/configuration file.

-    Using shared credentials/configuration file

-    Using environment variables to override shared credentials/configuration file.
         - Open the aws.env file located in this root folder, and update the environment variables contents with the AWS user keys.
         - Stop the active container, if it is running.
 Docker needs to consume the updated ENV file.